fr3shw3b/ably-protocol-exercise/PROTOCOL.md

 When provided, this will be treated as the source of truth by the server and acknowledgements in session state will not be used.

+If the last received index is not a valid integer or exceeds 0xffff, the connection must be closed by the server with a custom `InvalidLastReceived` close code, see [close codes](#close-codes).

 ### The Server

 Upon receiving a client identifier, an optional sequence count and last received index, the server must initialise a pseudo-random sequence of numbers of `sequenceCount` numbers and store in persistent state keyed by the provided `clientId` that lives through multiple connections up to a pre-configured deadline during a period of disconnection.

 The server must upgrade the connection from HTTP to Sockets to establish a long-lived connection allowing for low latency delivery of messages from the server to client along with bi-directional communication via the underlying WebSockets protocol.

+In the case the session has expired for the given `clientId`, the server must close the connection with a custom `ExpiredSession` close code, see [close codes](#close-codes).

 ## Sequence Delivery & Acknowledgements